aaugustin/datedelta/README.rst

     datetime.date(2016, 8, 29)

 These results may appear slightly surprising.
-However, they're consistent, for reasons explained in the "Behavior" section below.
+However, they're consistent, for reasons explained in the "Behavior" section above.

 Other operations
 ----------------